kldtz/static-site/private/content/posts/herschel-maxwell-derivation-of-the-normal-distribution/index.md

 It describes the well-known bell-shaped curve that is centered around the mean $\mu$, has inflection points at one standard deviation $\sigma$ around the mean, and integrates to one.
 Because of the [central limit theorem](https://en.wikipedia.org/wiki/Central_limit_theorem), this curve is lurking behind every corner in statistics.

 I recently read three beautiful derivations of this function in Jaynes (2003).
-In the following I'm expanding a bit on the *Herschel-Maxwell derivation* presented there.
+In the following I'm expanding on the *Herschel-Maxwell derivation* presented there.
 Not in a rigorous way, but in order to build some intuition.
-I'm starting off with a little thought experiment given by Herschel himself in 1869:
+I'm starting off with a thought experiment given by Herschel himself in 1869:

 > Suppose a ball dropped from a given height, with the intention